-- 1. Increase the number of Ordinary Faculty within the College: - a.
-Replace all faculty positions on buy-out and phased retirement as they come due (four that conclude July 2009, 2009 and two additional that conclude July 31, 2010. - b.
-Continue the search for Jesuit hires in the College - c.
+- b.
+Continue the search for Jesuit hires in the College Ongoing; three new Jesuits brought into the College-Fr.
+Bouzigard, Wrightington and Tan - c.
 Combine the Duffy/Wirth Endowed Chair to support a Visiting Professor in Systematic Theology.
-As the endowment grows, hire a full-time tenured or tenure-track replacement. - d.
+As the endowment grows, hire a full-time tenured or tenure-track replacement.
+Done; search ongoing - d.
 Create new faculty lines as needed for signature programs and to fulfill the values and courses required by curricular initiatives, e.g. diversity, Catholic tradition.
 Particularly urgent is the need for a Director of the Forensic Lab in Chemistry who could also teach courses in the Forensic Chemistry concentration.
 For the Sciences, the next top priority for hiring is a Director for the Mathematics Center.
 A top priority for the English Department is an Ordinary faculty position in African-American Literature, a position that English has been requesting for two years.
 History has a request for an Ordinary faculty member in Asian (Chinese) History.
 Religious Studies has a request to hire an Ordinary faculty in Islamic Religion.
 We have need for full-time Arabic and Chinese language instructors.
 The monies for these new hires can be supported, in part, from the differential between the salaries of those retiring or on buy-outs and the lower salaries of new assistant professors.
-It is important to note that at least seventeen lines were taken away from HNS in the wake of Katrina. - 2.
-The College will consider the establishment of one or two interdisciplinary Master's programs, beginning with a five year BA/MFA with an eye to developing a two-year MFA Program.
-This is envisioned as a revenue-generating program in an area of great strength for Loyola.
-The program would be developed slowly in order to assure the University that there is sufficient demand for this MFA.
+It is important to note that at least seventeen lines were taken away from HNS in the wake of Katrina.